QwenLM/Qwen2.5/docs/source/framework/function_call.md

 You are provided with function signatures within <tools></tools> XML tags:
 <tools>
-{"name": "get_current_temperature", "description": "Get current temperature at a location.", "parameters": {"type": "object", "properties": {"location": {"type": "string", "description": "The location to get the temperature for, in the format \"City, State, Country\"."}, "unit": {"type": "string", "enum": ["celsius", "fahrenheit"], "description": "The unit to return the temperature in.
-Defaults to \"celsius\"."}}, "required": ["location"]}}
+{"type": "function", "function": {"name": "get_current_temperature", "description": "Get current temperature at a location.", "parameters": {"type": "object", "properties": {"location": {"type": "string", "description": "The location to get the temperature for, in the format \"City, State, Country\"."}, "unit": {"type": "string", "enum": ["celsius", "fahrenheit"], "description": "The unit to return the temperature in.
+Defaults to \"celsius\"."}}, "required": ["location"]}}}
-{"name": "get_temperature_date", "description": "Get temperature at a location and date.", "parameters": {"type": "object", "properties": {"location": {"type": "string", "description": "The location to get the temperature for, in the format \"City, State, Country\"."}, "date": {"type": "string", "description": "The date to get the temperature for, in the format \"Year-Month-Day\"."}, "unit": {"type": "string", "enum": ["celsius", "fahrenheit"], "description": "The unit to return the temperature in.
-Defaults to \"celsius\"."}}, "required": ["location", "date"]}}
+{"type": "function", "function": {"name": "get_temperature_date", "description": "Get temperature at a location and date.", "parameters": {"type": "object", "properties": {"location": {"type": "string", "description": "The location to get the temperature for, in the format \"City, State, Country\"."}, "date": {"type": "string", "description": "The date to get the temperature for, in the format \"Year-Month-Day\"."}, "unit": {"type": "string", "enum": ["celsius", "fahrenheit"], "description": "The unit to return the temperature in.
+Defaults to \"celsius\"."}}, "required": ["location", "date"]}}}
 </tools>

 For each function call, return a json object with function name and arguments within <tool_call></tool_call> XML tags: